MS in Electrical and Computer Engineering, Power Engineering Concentration

 Phone: 518-631-9831

-Phil Barker, the director of our Power Engineering Cohorts Program, explains our 2.5-year, cohort-based MSEE program, which also meets the requirements of our Advanced Certificate in Power Systems Engineering upon completion.
+Phil Barker, director of our Power Engineering Cohort Program, discusses our 2.5 year, cohort-based Electrical & Computer Engineering master's program, which allows students to graduate with an Advanced Certificate in Power Systems Engineering to complement their expertise.

 Power Up Your Future